 Feeding America continues bringing food and supplies to people uprooted by unemployment, disease, wildfires and hurricanes.
 However, shortages, new restrictions and spending disruptions further strained an already broken food supply chain.

 “While we’re a very prosperous nation, there is a lot of need in this country,” says Steve Carlberg, managing director of infrastructure and security for Feeding America.
-One grave need in America: food.
+One constant, grave need in America: food.

 Hunger in the U.S. is a perplexing problem, given that Americans trash billions of pounds of food per year.
 Almost three-quarters of U.S. food waste comes from manufacturers, grocery stores and restaurants.
 Over a quarter of food waste happens on farms.
-“The volume of what we waste is mind-boggling, and it really can help us feed everyone in need in America,” says Lisa Jericho, vice president of IT for Feeding America.
+“The volume of what we waste is mind-boggling, and it really can help us feed everyone in need in America,” says Lisa Jericho, former vice president of IT for Feeding America.